Ali Mazrui: Academic career

 Mazrui was later approached by Idi Amin who was the president of Uganda at the end of Mazrui's time at Makerere.
 Amin, according to Mazrui, wanted Mazrui to become his special adviser.
 Mazrui declined this invitation, for fear that it would be unsafe, and by doing so lost his political standing in Uganda.
 This would be what Mazrui ultimately felt forced him to leave the University of Makerere.
 Mazrui often said that he would like to return to Uganda, but cited his strained relationship with the Ugandan government, as well as the unfriendliness of the Ugandan people towards a Kenyan political scientist as the factors keeping him away.

 In 1974, Mazrui was hired as a professor of political science at the University of Michigan.
 During his time at Michigan, Mazrui also held a professorship at the University of Jos in Nigeria.
 He held that spending time teaching and being part of the discourse in Africa was important to not losing his understanding of the African perspective.

 From 1978 until 1981 Mazrui served as the Director of the Center for Afro-American and African Studies (CAAS) at the University of Michigan.
 While he had a relatively quiet tenure in the chair, his presence there was important for a couple reasons.
 First, it was a central view of Mazrui's that the African American and the African connection had to be strengthened.
 He believed the way to better Africa was to educate African Americans in global politics and to strengthen their connection with Africa, all things that could be under the purview of CAAS.
 However he also seemed to doubt the ability of a program like CAAS to accomplish anything.
-During his earlier years at U of M he criticized such programs saying that, in response to black activism, "some universities just established a black-studies program with a kind of political cynicism which I found rather difficult to admire, to say the very least."
+During his earlier years at University of Michigan he criticized such programs saying that, in response to black activism, "some universities just established a black-studies program with a kind of political cynicism which I found rather difficult to admire, to say the very least."